jdelkins/pia-tools/README.md

 - As written, the example uses the nftables-backed firewall; extraForwardRules are written in nft syntax.
 If you prefer iptables (I don't), adapt accordingly.

-#### Regarding DNS "leaks"
+#### Regarding VPN "leaks"

-DNS leaks happen when you allow some traffic to bypass the tunnel, such as can happen with IPv6 and DNS.
+VPN leaks happen when you allow some traffic to bypass the tunnel, such as can happen with IPv6 and DNS.

 - **IPv6**.
 PIA doesn't provide IPv6 tunneling; it is an IPv4-only service.
 If